chuck-sylvester/cps-handbook/book/src/04/apache_tomcat.md

 Visited https://tomcat.apache.org/download-90.cgi

 Downloaded: apache-tomcat-9.0.48.tar.gz
+(10/28/22: installing 9.0.68 on CPS MBP 2021)
 Double-clicked the downloaded filename in Finder, which unzipped into Downloads folder
 Renamed folder to apache-tomcat-9.0.48
 Wanted to copy folder to: /Library
-But, was not able to due to not having admin rights to mac
+But, was not able to due to not having admin rights to BAH mac

 So, created new folder for portable installs: ~/work
 Copied apache-tomcat-9.0.48 folder to: ~/work